MayankMudgal12/python-journey/README.md

 The Q7.py program also showcases recursion.
 The elements function iterates through a list and prints each element by calling itself with an incremented index until it reaches the end of the list.

+# lecture 7 - File I/O

+- Key Concepts learned and Practiced:

+Reading and Writing Files: I learned how to open files in different modes (e.g., read, write) to perform operations like reading the entire content or writing new data.
+I also practiced using the

+with statement to ensure files are properly closed, even if errors occur.

+String Manipulation: The exercises involved using string methods like replace() to modify file content, and find() to locate specific substrings.

+Iterating Through Files: I implemented a solution that reads a file line by line using a while loop and readline() to find a specific word and its corresponding line number.

+Data Processing: One of the problems required me to read a file containing a comma-separated list of numbers, split the string into individual values, and then process them to count how many were even.
+This task helped me practice converting string data to integers and performing conditional checks.

+Project Structure:
+Q1.py: Demonstrates how to write a string to a file named practice.txt.

+Q2.py: Reads the content of practice.txt, replaces the word "java" with "python," and then writes the updated content back to the file.

+Q3.py: Finds the starting index of the word "learning" in practice.txt.

+Q4.py: Searches practice.txt for the word "learning" and prints the line number where it's first found.

+Q5.py: Reads numbers from numbers.txt, counts the even numbers, and prints the total count.

+How to Run:
+Clone this repository.

+Ensure you have the practice.txt and numbers.txt files (included in the repository) in the same directory as the Python scripts.

+Run each Python script from your terminal (e.g., python Q2.py).